 I admit this is where I immediately connected with Chitra even without knowing her.
 Secondly were the pictures I saw of the Martinhal Family Hotels & Resorts in Cascais and Sagres.
 These places looked both kid- and parent-friendly, comfortable and relaxed, but also elegant and stylish with innovative and inspired playgrounds, a baby concierge and a kids club service, while parents could spend some quality couple time at the SPA or out on a date.

 The room is fully equipped and has a washing machine, a dishwasher, baby toilet seats, kid’s step in the bathroom, baby feeding chair, fridge, oven and a microwave.
 There is a coffee machine too.
-Not that I care for the TV, but my husband is excited he gets that too.
-The floor is covered with soft wood and traditionally woven rugs.
+Not that I care about the TV, but my husband is excited he gets that too.
+The floor is covered with softwood and traditionally woven rugs.
 The paintings on the walls are by local artists.

 On the other side of the hotel lobby is the restaurant.
 There’s a mini red BMW which the kids love to climb on and “drive”.
 There’s a little open kitchen for pancakes, omelettes and homemade biscuits.
 It is right where the kids’ restaurant is.